Less is More: The Influence of Pruning on the Explainability of CNNs: Theoretical Background

-Other works apply different model explainability methods as CNN pruning criteria, as it is a challenge to identify criteria by which the importance of parameters can be measured. \cite{yeom2021pruning}, for example, used Layer-wise relevance propagation(LRP)~\cite{bach2015pixel}.
-Their results show that the novel LRP criterion is not only comparable to state-of-the-art but clearly outperforms previous criteria in transfer-learning scenarios. \cite{sabih2020utilizing} utilized DeepLIFT~\cite{shrikumar2017learning} to obtain the importance of certain neurons for NN pruning and the quantification of NN weights.
-With this they aimed to address a broad range of pruning methods, including structured, unstructured, CNN filter, and neuron pruning.

-Finally, \cite{yao2021deep} proposed an explainability-based filter pruning framework based on activation maximization~\cite{zeiler2014visualizing}.
-By visualizing every filter with activation maximization, they found that over 50\% of the filters contain either repetitive or no information at all, making them redundant or invalid.
-The filters were then pruned based on a filter similarity matrix, which measured color and texture similarities.
-While maintaining a high level of accuracy after pruning, the advantage of this method lies in also removing superfluous filters, not only the unimportant ones.
+Other works apply different model explainability methods as CNN pruning criteria, as it is a challenge to identify criteria by which the importance of parameters can be measured. \citet{yeom2021pruning} and \citet{soroush2023compressing} use Layer-wise relevance propagation (LRP)~\citep{bach2015pixel}.
+Their results show that the novel LRP criterion is not only comparable to state-of-the-art but outperforms previous criteria in transfer-learning scenarios. \citet{sabih2020utilizing} utilize DeepLIFT~\citep{shrikumar2017learning} to obtain the importance of certain neurons for NN pruning and the quantification of NN weights.
+With this, they aim to address a broad range of pruning methods, including structured, unstructured, CNN filter, and neuron pruning. \citet{yao2021deep} propose an explainability-based filter pruning framework based on activation maximization~\citep{zeiler2014visualizing}.
+By visualizing every filter with activation maximization, they find that over 50\% of the filters contain either repetitive or no information, making them redundant or invalid.
+The filters are then pruned based on a filter similarity matrix, which measures color and texture similarities. \fm{Related to the exploitation of explainability approaches for pruning, \citet{cheng2024survey} call for the development of explainable pruning methods in their survey paper.
+First efforts in this direction include the work of \citet{yu2023x} for vision transformer architectures or the method of \citet{rajapaksha2024explainable} for large language models.} Frankle and Bau~\citep{frankle2019dissecting} examine the interpretability, quantitatively measured with the network dissection technique~\citep{bau2017network}, of the ResNet50 pruned with the lottery ticket procedure~\citep{frankle2018lottery} and find that network pruning has no influence for moderate compression rates.
+Finally, Arazo et al.~\citep{arazo2024xpression} propose an evaluation metric that combines a model's explainability, measured by the computable infidelity metric~\citep{yeh2019fidelity} with its compression rate in order to optimize the two objectives simultaneously.

 Summarizing, we may argue that NN explainability methods are far more utilized to guide NN pruning than NN pruning is utilized to support NN explainability, although previous work has shown that there is merit in the latter.
-The goal of our work was thus to focus on NN pruning for ML explainability and measure its suitability using human-grounded evaluation.
+Thus, the goal of our work is to focus on NN pruning for ML explainability and measure its suitability using human-grounded evaluation.